okhayat02/retail-sales-sql-analysis/README.md

-#Retail Sales SQL Analysis
+# Retail Sales SQL Analysi
 #Overview:
 In this project I analyzed a retail sales dataset containing about 9,800 orders.
 The goal was to explore what drives revenue across regions, product categories, and customer segments using SQL.
-#What I Analyzed:
+# What I Analyzed:
 Using SQL queries I looked at:
 Total number of orders and overall revenue
 Sales by region